 The world premiere of the new acousmatic composition ‘Moments in Time’ by Hull based BAFTA award winning composer John Stead was especially commissioned for Open Bridges.
 Electro Acoustic Ensemble director John’s new musique concrète work features found sounds recorded from Hull bridges was diffused in octophonic sound to a full house at the Stage@The Dock.

-Open Bridges includes workshops in schools, prison, hospice, and community venues exploring freedom and the impact of withholding freedom – the freedom of movement – considering the importance of Hull’s bridges, notions of East and West and the meaning of freedom today in the world.
+Open Bridges workshops in schools, prison, hospice, and community venues explored freedom and the impact of withholding freedom, the freedom of movement, considering the importance of Hull’s bridges, notions of East and West and the meaning of freedom today in the world.

 Open Bridges is an independent Hull/East Yorkshire based project.
 Project concept, website, narrative and photography © Rich & Lou Duffy-Howard (unless otherwise stated)